Michal2SAB/Stick-Arena-Private-Server/README.md

 - Added !bluehead command.
 Gives you the original bluehead color and the spinner as on original stick arena.
 Requires 588 version of SA SWF client.
 - !fuzzyspinner, !builderspinner, !candycane, !heartsspinner are not simply just !fuzzy, !builder, !cane and !hearts.
 - Easier to read syntax help for color and spinner commands (no annoying black glitch with the <> characters)
+- Fixed stick_arena.php to work with PHP 7 and up.

 # Hints for those who want to continue improving the project